Dionne quintuplets: Family struggles

+Trust fund and financial exploitation

+A trust fund was established in the quintuplets' names shortly after their birth.
+As newspaper coverage and commercial interest in the sisters grew during the mid-1930s, so did the fund.
+In 1934, the Newspaper Enterprise Association deposited $10,000 into the trust in exchange for exclusive photographic rights for one year, preventing anyone else, including the girls' parents, from photographing them commercially during that period.
+Pathé News reportedly deposited between $12,000 and $15,000 for each newsreel it produced, while the Madame Alexander Doll Company agreed to contribute five percent of its sales.
+By the quintuplets' second birthday in May 1936, the trust fund had grown to approximately $250,000.

+From 1935, when the quintuplets became wards of the Crown, until they reached adulthood in 1952, their guardians managed the trust fund.
+In later years, Annette, Cécile and Yvonne Dionne said they had known little about their finances while growing up and later discovered that money from the trust had been used to pay research, food, and travel expenses associated with their public exhibition.

+After leaving home in 1952, the surviving sisters said they found far less money in the trust than they believed had been earned during their childhood.
+In 1997, Annette, Cécile and Yvonne sought $10 million in compensation from the Government of Ontario.
+After rejecting settlement offers of $2 million and $3 million, they accepted a $4 million settlement in 1998.
+Premier Mike Harris also apologized on behalf of the province.

 Adult years

+The Dionne quintuplets on the cover of the French magazine Paris Match in 1952, aged 18.

 The quintuplets left the family home upon turning 18 in 1952 and had little contact with their parents afterwards.
 Three married and had children: Marie had two daughters, Emilie and Monique; Annette had three sons, Jean-François, Charlie, and Eric; and Cécile had five children, Claude, Patrice, twins Bruno (who died at 15 months) and Bertrand, and Elizabeth. Émilie devoted her brief life to becoming a nun.
 Yvonne finished nursing school before turning to sculpting, then later became a librarian.

 Émilie died at age 20 as a result of a seizure.
 She had a series of seizures while she was a postulant at a convent and had asked not to be left unattended, but the nun who was supposed to be watching her thought she was asleep and went to Mass. Émilie had another seizure, rolled onto her stomach and, unable to raise her face from her pillow, accidentally suffocated.
 In 1970, Marie was living alone in an apartment and her sisters were worried after not hearing from her in several days.
 Her doctor went to her home and found her in bed, having been dead for days.
 A blood clot was found on her brain.

-Annette and Cécile both eventually divorced, and, by the 1990s, the three surviving sisters were living together in the Montreal suburb of Saint-Bruno-de-Montarville.

-In 1965, author James Brough wrote a book, in cooperation with the then four surviving sisters, called We Were Five.
-Pierre Berton published a biography called The Dionne Years: A Thirties Melodrama in 1977 and narrated a 1978 National Film Board of Canada documentary.
-John Nihmey and Stuart Foxman published the fictional Time of Their Lives — The Dionne Tragedy in 1986.
-Nihmey and Foxman's book was the basis for the 1994 TV miniseries Million Dollar Babies, produced by CBC and CBS and starring Beau Bridges, Roy Dupuis and Céline Bonnier.